 3. Thirst for Knowledge

 As someone whose job is to impart knowledge, a good teacher should continuously hone his skills; he should make learning an ongoing exercise.
 He should strive to be well informed and in tune with current trends, particularly in his area of expertise.
-Nonetheless, some children are bright and eager for knowledge; they will, at times, challenge the teacher and even the best teacher might find himself in the position where he must admit that he does n’t know the answer today.
+Nonetheless, some children are bright and eager for knowledge.
+They will, at times, challenge the teacher, and even the best teacher might find himself in the position where he must admit that he doesn’t know the answer today.
 He must, however, undertake to do the necessary research so that the answer can be forthcoming at the next class.
 Moreover, a teacher has responsibility for his own personal and professional development which will indirectly impact the development of his students.

 4. Creativity and Resourcefulness

 These may be inherent qualities in a good teacher, but where they are not, they are necessary skills that can be acquired for a teacher has to exercise creativity in finding ways to engage students, to connect with students who are less than outgoing or to draw out those who have serious personal issues.
-I have also seen the need for resourcefulness in dealing with overactive or ‘troublesome’ children; for often, such children are usually quite settled and amenable when they are engaged in activities which interest them.
+I have also seen the need for resourcefulness in dealing with overactive or ‘troublesome’ children; for often, such children are usually quite settled and amenable when they are engaged in activities that interest them.
 They are happy when they are given chores/roles/even punishments which give them a sense of responsibility and importance and through which they can use up their energy in positive rather than destructive ways.